 - Swap the letter ‘s’ for a ‘z’

 - Swap the letter ‘i’ for a ‘y’

 - Swap the letter ‘u’ for a ‘v’

 - Remove a letter entirely

 - Double up a letter

 There is also a great website called Alternate Spelling Finder which will give you a list of unique spellings for a given word.

 Linkin Park named themselves after Santa Monica’s Lincoln Park but tweaked the spelling in order to get the website domain.
 Scottish pop band Chvrches are another example of using a unique spelling tweak.

 Similarly, The Weeknd removed the final ‘e’ from his name after copyright issues arose due to the Canadian band of the same name.

+There are many bands with numbers in the name.
 Adding a meaningful number to your band’s name could be a great way to help ensure it’s uniqueness.
 It could be the year you formed, the house number where you wrote your first song, or even just a completely random digit.